Customer Service: Code of Practice and Role Development

 Customer service, especially in the shape of a call-centre - is to customers one of the most visible and significant aspects of organizational performance.

-To many organizations however customer service is one of the most challenging and neglected areas of management, including those with modern call-centres.
+To many organisations however customer service is one of the most challenging and neglected areas of management, including those with modern call-centres.

 For customers the quality of customer service determines whether to buy, and particularly whether to remain a customer.